 - (d) A party under contract with DCS, including a federally recognized Indian tribe, if disclosure is for support enforcement and related purposes; - (e) A person or entity, including a federally recognized Indian tribe, when disclosure is necessary to the administration of the child support program or the performance of DCS functions and duties under state and federal law; - (f) A person, representative, or entity if the person who is the subject of the information and records consents, in writing, to disclosure; - (g) The office of administrative hearings or the office of appeals for administration of the hearing process under chapter 34.05 RCW.
-The ALJ or review judge must: - (i) Not include the address of either party in an administrative order, or disclose a party's address to the other party; - (ii) State in support orders that the address is known by the Washington state support registry; and - (iii) Inform the parties they may obtain the address by submitting a request for disclosure to DCS under WAC 388-14A-2110(2). - (4) DCS may publish information about a noncustodial parent (NCP) for locate and enforcement purposes. - (5) WAC 388-14A-2114(1) sets out the rules for disclosure of address, employment or other information regarding the custodial parent (CP) or the children in response to a public disclosure request. - (6) WAC 388-14A-2114(2) sets out the rules for disclosure of address, employment or other information regarding the NCP in response to a public disclosure request. - (7) DCS may disclose the Social Security number of a dependent child to the noncustodial parent (NCP) to enable the NCP to claim the dependency exemption as authorized by the Internal Revenue Service. - (8) DCS may disclose financial records of an individual obtained from a financial institution only for the purpose of, and to the extent necessary, to establish, modify, or enforce a child support obligation of that individual. - (9) Except as provided elsewhere in chapter 388-14A WAC, chapter 388-01 WAC governs the process of requesting and disclosing information and records. - (10) DCS must take timely action on requests for disclosure.
-DCS must respond in writing within five working days of receipt of the request. - (11) If a child is receiving foster care services, the parent(s) must contact their local community services office for disclosure of the child's address information. - (12) The rules of confidentiality and penalties for misuse of information and reports that apply to a IV-D agency employee, also apply to a person who receives information under this section. - (13) Nothing in these rules: - (a) Prevents DCS from disclosing information and records when such disclosure is necessary to the performance of its duties and functions as provided by state and federal law; - (b) Requires DCS to disclose information and records obtained from a confidential source. - (14) DCS cannot provide copies of the confidential information form contained in court orders.
+The ALJ or review judge must: - (i) Not include the address of either party in an administrative order, or disclose a party's address to the other party; - (ii) State in support orders that the address is known by the Washington state support registry; and - (iii) Inform the parties they may obtain the address by submitting a request for disclosure to DCS under WAC 388-14A-2110(2). - (4) DCS may publish information about a noncustodial parent (NCP) for locate and enforcement purposes. - (5) WAC 388-14A-2114(1) sets out the rules for disclosure of address, employment, or other information regarding the custodial parent (CP) or the children in response to a public disclosure request. - (6) WAC 388-14A-2114(2) sets out the rules for disclosure of address, employment, or other information regarding the NCP in response to a public disclosure request. - (7) DCS may disclose the Social Security number of a dependent child to the NCP to enable the NCP to claim the dependency exemption as authorized by the Internal Revenue Service. - (8) DCS may disclose financial records of an individual obtained from a financial institution only for the purpose of, and to the extent necessary, to establish, modify, or enforce a child support obligation of that individual. - (9) Except as provided elsewhere in chapter 388-14A WAC, chapter 388-01 WAC governs the process of requesting and disclosing information and records. - (10) DCS must take timely action on requests for disclosure.
+DCS must respond in writing within five working days of receipt of the request. - (11) The rules of confidentiality and penalties for misuse of information and reports that apply to a IV-D agency employee, also apply to a person who receives information under this section. - (12) Nothing in these rules: - (a) Prevents DCS from disclosing information and records when such disclosure is necessary to the performance of its duties and functions as provided by state and federal law; - (b) Requires DCS to disclose information and records obtained from a confidential source. - (13) DCS cannot provide copies of the confidential information form contained in court orders.
 You must go to court to get access to the confidential information form.
-DCS may disclose information contained within the confidential information form if disclosure is authorized under RCW 26.23.120, chapter 388-01 WAC, or chapter 388-14A WAC.
+DCS may disclose information contained within the confidential information form if disclosure is authorized under RCW 26.23.120, chapter 388-01, or 388-14A WAC.

-(15) DCS may provide a Support Order Summary to the parties to an administrative support order under WAC 388-14A-2116.
+(14) DCS may provide a Support Order Summary to the parties to an administrative support order under WAC 388-14A-2116.